Sandz0808/ContactListSeleniumPytestAutomation/README.md

-    ├── reusable/                           # Scripts for Reusable Test ├── ui/                                 # Test scripts for UI ├── utils/                                # utilities function (API setup, logging text file, take screenshot) ├── conftest.py                           # Initialize and Teardown ├── pyproject.toml                        # configuration file used to customize and control test behavior ├── README.md                             # Project documentation
+    ├── reusable/                           # Scripts for Reusable Test ├── ui/                                 # Test scripts for UI ├── utils/                                # utilities function (API setup, logging text file, take screenshot) ├── utils_documentation/                  # Utilitity Documentation of how to use the utility functionality ├── conftest.py                           # Initialize and Teardown ├── pyproject.toml                        # configuration file used to customize and control test behavior ├── README.md                             # Project documentation